Boostvolt/tesla_ev/README.md

 # tesla_ev

-FiveM Electric Vehicle HUD, battery, charging, garage-charging

-This resource was created for demonstration purposes.
+FiveM Tesla HUD, battery, charging, service center This resource was created for demonstration purposes.
 Some features are basic, like `garagedemo`, and all scripts are client side.

 In the future these may be integrated into frameworks and/or include their own server side/persistence logic.